 So you want to know the dos and don’ts in Arab culture?
 You’re in the right place.
 Here we will be breaking down Arabic culture facts and some weird Arab traditions.
-BY the time you are done reading, you will have basic understanding of hospitality in Arabic-speaking countries.
+By the time you are done reading, you will have basic understanding of hospitality and etiquette in Arabic-speaking countries.
 Let’s get to it.

 When it comes to food, Arabs have their own take on things.
 First, they never give you a little bit.
 They will always add enough food on your plate to feed a tribe.
 OK, maybe not that much.
 But they will fill your plate up as if they are trying to feed you two or three times over.
 This is an old Arabic tradition.
 It is considered to be an act of hospitality for the guest.
 It is to say that you are so important to us and we are so happy to have you here, so please take all our food.
 In the old times, this used to make full sense.
 This is because all they had was food.
 The tradition didn’t die and continued on for generations.
 To make sure that you have good etiquette, thank the person who gave you food and do not put it back, to the maximum of your ability of course.
 When it comes to talking, things like /Shokran/ شكرا meaning thank you, is enough.